 The Cosco-controlled Piraeus Port Authority (OLP) posted net income of €40.4m ($45.1m) between January and June, up 4.4% from the same period last year.

-Greece’s second-biggest port saw profit climb by 62% year-on-year to €13.6m.
+Profit at Greece’s second-biggest port climbed by 62% year on year to €13.6m.

-Container throughput at OLP’s Pier 1 dropped by a relatively modest 7.9% year-on-year to 253,552 teu, as a 27% decline in transshipment business was mitigated by a 41% increase in the Greek container business.
+Container throughput at OLP’s Pier 1 dropped by a relatively modest 7.9% year on year to 253,552 teu, as a 27% decline in transshipment business was mitigated by a 41% increase in the Greek container business.

 This is about the same drop as the one experienced by two other Cosco ports in the region — Kumport Liman in Istanbul and the Red Sea Gateway Terminal in Jeddah, Saudi Arabia.